OGKevin/ultra-boost/README.md

 Where `BUILD` is the drone-ci build number.
 What is currently deployed can be viewed
 here: https://drone.ogkevin.nl/OGKevin/ultra-boost/deployments and on the `builds` tab.

+k8s has build in features to enable HA deployment without downtime.
+This in combination with anti pod affinity and disruption budgets should enable k8s to perform rolling updates without downtime.

+k8s HA rolling update is explained here: https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/

 ### Automatic reversal